 General Guidance

 This inspection procedure (IP) was developed to ensure the operational program established for implementation at a plant licensed in accordance with 10 CFR Part 50 or 10 CFR Part 52 meet all NRC requirements and objectives for operational program readiness.
 Note that this inspection is conducted as licensees activate their operational program in accordance with IMC 2200, Appendix A, “Security Construction Inspection Program,” or IMC 2562, “Light-Water Reactor Inspection Program for Restart of Reactor Facilities Following Permanent Cessation of Power Operations.”
 For reactors under construction, this IP is applicable to all power reactors under construction that are subject to oversight under the NRC’s Construction Reactor Oversight Process (cROP).
 For restart of reactor facilities following termination of an operating license, this IP is applicable for transitioning from a decommissioned or extended shutdown reactor facility to an operational power reactor facility subject to the Reactor Oversight Process (ROP).
 Therefore, verification through observation of activities may not be possible.
-In such cases, the inspector(s) should review the appropriate licensee procedures and conduct inspections of all associated areas to ensure program compliance upon implementation. beed
+In such cases, the inspector(s) should review the appropriate licensee procedures and conduct inspections of all associated areas to ensure program compliance upon implementation.

+Through verification of the inspection requirements within this IP, inspector(s) shall ensure that the licensee’s physical protection program associated with this sample is designed and implemented, or is prepared to be implemented, to meet the general performance objective of 10 CFR 73.55(b).

-In preparing to complete this procedure, the inspector(s) should familiarize with relevant documentation which may include, but is not limited to the licensee's security plan, site specific and/or corporate procedures. the inspector(s) should .
+In preparing to complete this procedure, the inspector(s) should familiarize themselves with relevant documentation which may include, but is not limited to, the licensee's NRC-approved security plans, and site-specific and/or corporate procedures.
+Specifically, the inspector(s) should apply additional attention to recent security plan changes that could be relevant to the inspection activity.

-Each inspector is responsible for ensuring that every sample in the is completed and evaluated to a level which provides assurance that licensees are meeting NRC regulatory requirements within the security program area being inspected. guidance is provided as a tool which: (1) recommends to inspectors certain methods and techniques for determining licensee security program compliance and effectiveness related to an inspection or, (2clarifies certain aspects of a regulatory requirement associated with a particular inspection .
-Where minimum sampling numbers are indicated, the inspector(s) should adhere as closely as possible to the numbers identified in the guidance.
+Each inspector is responsible for ensuring that every sample in the IP is completed and evaluated to a level which provides assurance that licensees are meeting NRC regulatory requirements within the security program area being inspected.
+The guidance within this procedure is being provided as a tool which: (1) recommends to inspector(s) certain methods and techniques for determining licensee security program compliance and effectiveness related to an inspection requirement; or, (2) clarifies certain aspects of a regulatory requirement associated with a particular inspection requirement.
+Where minimum sampling numbers are indicated (i.e., at least three intrusion detection system (IDS) zones shall be tested, or at least 20 percent of the total personnel on a shift will be selected for weapons firing, etc.), the inspector(s) should adhere as closely as possible to the numbers identified in the guidance.
 Inspector(s) may expand the minimum number to aid in determining the extent of the condition, should compliance concerns arise.
-Completion of other recommended actions contained in this guidance should not be viewed as mandatory to inspector determining whether an inspection sample has been adequately addressed.
-Should questions arise regarding procedural requirements or guidance, inspectors should consult with regional management or the Office of Nuclear Security and Incident Response, the program office, for clarification.
+Completion of other recommended actions contained in this guidance should not be viewed as mandatory and is only intended to assist inspector(s) in determining whether an inspection sample has been adequately addressed.
+Should questions arise regarding procedural requirements or guidance, inspector(s) should consult with regional management or the Office of Nuclear Security and Incident Response, the program office, for clarification.

 One hour has been allocated within the resource estimate of this IP for the inspector(s) to conduct physical protection program status verifications.
 The purpose of the status verification is to ensure that the implementation of the licensee's physical protection program is maintained in accordance with regulations, licensee security plans, and implementing procedures to determine overall security program operational readiness.
 The inspector(s) should conduct observations of physical protection program elements, other than those inspected within this procedure, to ensure continued operational readiness.